lyttdaj20/starting-out-with-python-4th-edition-solutions/README.txt

-Solutions to end of chapter exercises (excluding turtle graphics) in Starting Out with Python® 4th Edition, by Tony Gaddis.
+Solutions to end of chapter exercises in Starting Out with Python® 4th Edition, by Tony Gaddis.
 All exercises completed by me.

 Each file is numbered by Chapter and Exercise Number (e.g. 05-02 is Exercise 2 in Chapter 5)